-The original aqueduct constructed in 1913 begins at the Owens River intake located centrally in Owens Valley, continuing 233 miles across mountains and desert.
-Its terminus is at “the Cascades” located on the east side of the Golden State Freeway (near the I-5 and 405 merge in Sylmar).
-The second aqueduct starts at the Haiwee Reservoir, just south of Owens Lake.
-It roughly parallels the original aqueduct and also terminates at the Cascades.
+The original aqueduct constructed in 1913 begins at the Owens River intake located centrally in Owens Valley and continues 233 miles across mountains and desert to its terminus at “the Cascades” located on the east side of the Golden State Freeway (near the I-5 and 405 merge in Sylmar).
+The second aqueduct starts at the Haiwee Reservoir just south of Owens Lake, roughly paralleling the original one until it ends at the Cascades.
 It is important to note that unlike the first aqueduct, which operates and produces electricity through its gravity flow design, the second aqueduct requires supplemental energy to pump water for export.

 The combined infrastructure of the system is made up of 61 miles of lined and unlined channels, 161 miles of concrete conduit, 43 miles of lined tunnels, 81 miles of steel and concrete pipe.
 Eight storage reservoirs plus ninety-nine tanks and smaller reservoirs are located within city limits.
 Both aqueducts took five years to construct.

-Historically, the Los Angeles Aqueduct system provided nearly 75 percent of the city’s water supply up through the 1980s.
+Historically, the Los Angeles Aqueduct system provided nearly 75% of the city’s water supply up through the 1980s.
 However, due to restrictions and reallocation of water for environmental concerns this amount has been reduced dramatically.
-According to 2012 LADWP figures; 36 percent of Los Angeles’ water comes from the Los Angeles Aqueduct system; 52 percent from the Metropolitan Water District’s (MWD) Colorado River Aqueduct supply; 11 percent from local groundwater sources; and 1 percent is from recycled sources.
-About 72 percent of this water residential use; 25 percent is for commercial and government uses; and 3 percent is for industrial use.
+According to 2012 LADWP figures; 36% of Los Angeles’ water comes from the Los Angeles Aqueduct system; 52% from the Metropolitan Water District’s (MWD) Colorado River Aqueduct supply; 11% from local groundwater sources; and 1% is from recycled sources.
+About 72% of this water residential use; 25% is for commercial and government uses; and 3% is for industrial use.
 Some areas, such as San Pedro are served water from the MWD exclusively, others, such as Eagle Rock and east Los Angeles are served a mix of MWD and Los Angeles Aqueduct water.
 The remaining areas are predominately served a mix of water from the State Water Project combined with water from the Los Angeles Aqueduct.
 Most agree that the highest quality and best tasting water comes from the Eastern Sierra supply.

 Although the Los Angeles Aqueduct is no longer considered the nearly exclusive municipal water supply for the city, it remains for many Los Angelenos the symbolic source of its drinking water.